DIVX: Development and launch

 DIVX was introduced on September 8, 1997 (after previously being made under the code name Zoom TV), with the format under development since 1995.
 The format was a partnership between Circuit City and entertainment law firm Ziffren, Brittenham, Branca & Fischer, with the former company investing $100 million into the latter firm.
 One advertiser attempted to sign with the company, but was unable to do so, which spurred a lawsuit between the two.

-The product made a quiet showing at the Consumer Electronics Show in Las Vegas in early January 1998, but won the attention of 20th Century Fox which on February 20, 1998 signed a deal to release their titles on the format.
+The product made a quiet showing at the Consumer Electronics Show in Las Vegas in early January 1998, but won the attention of 20th Century Fox, which on February 20, 1998 signed a deal to release their titles on the format.
 After multiple delays, the initial trial of the DIVX format was run in the San Francisco, California and Richmond, Virginia areas starting on June 8, 1998.
-Initially, only a single Zenith player was available starting at $499, along with no more than 50 (but more than 19) titles.
+Initially, only a single Zenith player was available starting at $499, along with 20 to 50 titles.
 Very few players sold during this time period, with The Good Guys chain alleging that fewer than 10 players were sold during this time period.
 A nationwide rollout began three months later, on September 21, again with only one Zenith player and 150 titles available in 190 stores in the western U.S.

 At the format's launch, DIVX was sold primarily through the Circuit City, Good Guys, and Ultimate Electronics retailers.
 The format was promoted to consumers as an alternative to traditional video rental schemes with the promise of "No returns, no late fees."
 Though consumers could just discard a DIVX disc after the initial viewing period, several DIVX retailers maintained DIVX recycling bins on their premises.
 On September 22, 1998, a fourth retailer, Canadian Future Shop, signed a contract with DIVX to stock the format, although only in 23 stores in the U.S. only.
 Thomson's player, after multiple delays, arrived on October 3, 1998, followed by Panasonic's on December 10.
 The format made its overall national debut on October 12, 1998.
 A marketing push began that November for the 1998 holiday season, with more than $1 million going into the campaign.
 The fortunes of the format would seemingly turn for the better in mid-December 1998, when a shortage of DVD players occurred.
 In total, 87,000 players were sold during the final quarter of 1998, with 535,000 discs across 300 titles being sold, although fewer than 17,000 accounts for DIVX were created.